 Grenada is an incredible tropical island in the Caribbean, but is still pretty untouched compared to some of the other Caribbean destinations.
+From gorgeous beaches to lush rainforests filled with amazing waterfalls (check out my waterfall guide here!), it's an island you don't want to pass up!
 It is home to one of the top ten beaches in the world - and for good reason, but that top-ranked beach isn’t the only beach you should plan on seeing on a trip to Grenada.
-There are tons of gorgeous beaches all along the Island’s 75 miles (121 km) of shoreline, but I’m going to talk to you about the top ten you don’t want to miss!
+There are tons of gorgeous beaches all along the Island’s 75 miles (121 km) of shoreline, but I’m going to talk to you about the best beaches in Grenada that you don’t want to miss!

 Grand Anse Beach

 One step onto the white sandy beach and it’s easy to see why Grand Anse has the reputation of being one of the best beaches in Grenada, and the world!
 Caribbean blue waters lap on the beach, with coconut palms dotted on its shoreline, it definitely looks like something out of an advertisement.
 Grand Anse is actually the longest beach on the island, but is still easy enough to walk the entire length.
 There are lots of restaurants, bars, and resorts along the beach, which makes it one of the more crowded beaches.
 When a cruise ship is in town - expect to see tons of beach chairs and umbrellas set up with most of the ship lounging with their umbrella drinks.
 It’s definitely the most popular, most accessible, and one of the prettiest beaches for sure.
 Don’t believe me?
 Check out some pics - they’re sure to blow your socks off!